-- a) Neighbourhood commercial uses (such as small-scale retail and services) will generally be encouraged and accommodated adjacent to Local Corridors, Regional Corridors and collector roads. - (such as daycares, places of worship, schools, libraries, community centres, public parks, and recreation facilities) will generally be encouraged and accommodated adjacent to Local Corridors, Regional Corridors and collector roads. - Non-residential development should generally be compatible with existing residential development. - d) Home occupations and businesses should generally be supported.
+- a) Encourage and accommodate (where feasible) neighbourhood commercial uses (such as small-scale retail and services) adjacent to Local Corridors, Regional Corridors, and collector roads. - b) Encourage and accommodate (where feasible) neighbourhood public and institutional uses (such as child care centres, places of worship, schools, libraries, community centres, public parks, and recreation facilities) adjacent to Local Corridors, Major Corridors, and collector roads. - Consult with the local school division and Public Schools Finance Board to determine the need for new schools, associated sports fields, and day care facilities, as required, to serve the community. - d) Non-residential development should generally be compatible with existing residential development. - e) Home occupations and businesses should generally be supported.